 If you use relevant keywords that relate to your ad text, landing page and your USP’s, then you are more likely to generate more sales, leads and branding gains.
 This will save you money in the long-run, because if you have a high CTR for these relevant keywords, you will make a significant profit through conversions.

 The higher your click-through rate, the better your Quality Score will be; Quality Score is where Google rates the quality and relevance of your keywords and your ad.
-If yours remains at an average level, or just below, try and improve it by updating your keywords and vocabulary choice throughout your website, such as CTA triggers and content areas.
+If yours remains at an average level, or just below, try and improve it by updating your keywords and vocabulary choice throughout your website design, such as CTA triggers and content areas.